CtrlK

 Workflow Clarity

-The 4-step 'How to Use' section is extremely vague ('Identify the current market regime using price action and volatility' - how exactly?).
-There are no validation checkpoints, no feedback loops for regime change detection, and no clear decision tree for selecting among the many overlapping entries for the same regime type.
+The 4-step 'How to Use' section is vague ('identify the current market regime using price action and volatility') with no concrete criteria for regime identification, no validation checkpoints, and no feedback loop for monitoring regime changes.
+There's no clear decision tree or threshold-based classification system.

 1 / 3